-While it makes sense to cut these foods and beverages out for potential relief, there’s currently no strong evidence that avoiding certain foods or beverages will help cure or significantly reduce symptoms of UTIs.
+While it makes sense to cut these foods and beverages out for potential relief, there’s currently no strong evidence that avoiding certain foods or beverages will help cure or significantly reduce UTI symptoms.

 Keep in mind that this article doesn’t address supplements in relation to preventing or treating UTIs.
 Research shows that certain supplements, including probiotics and cranberry, may help prevent and treat UTIs (

-Some evidence suggests that vegetarian diets may protect against UTIs.
-Drinking soda and coffee may increase your risk of UTIs and irritate your bladder.
+Drinking soda and coffee may increase your risk for UTIs and irritate your bladder.
 Staying hydrated and consuming freshly squeezed juice and fermented dairy may help reduce UTI risk.

-In addition to trying out some of the dietary recommendations listed above, lifestyle changes may help reduce your risk of developing a UTI.
+In addition to trying out some of the dietary recommendations listed above, lifestyle changes may help reduce your risk for developing a UTI.